PraneethJain/Science-2/Tutorial-2/report.typ

 - SARS-CoV2 with P-CoV (84.62%)
 ==
 The possible source of origin could be deduced with the sequence having the highest level of percentage identity.
+- Possible source of origin for SARS-CoV2 is RATG13
-Thus, we the possible source of origin of SARS-CoV2 and MERSCoV is RATG13.
+- Possible source of origin for MERSCoV is P-CoV

 =
 #grid(